-Marketplace.city’s mission is to simplify the process for local governments to source, validate, and procure new technology, so that government can be responsive to their constituents and focus on their core mission to serve those constituents.
-Our products and services are developed with input and feedback from our partner cities and we are committed to delivering valuable tools at no cost to government partners.
+Marketplace.city’s mission is to simplify the process for local governments to source, validate, and procure new technology, so that governments can be responsive to their constituents and focus on their core mission to serve those constituents.
+Our products and services are developed with input and feedback from our partner cities and we are committed to delivering valuable tools.

 Across the globe, local governments are embracing innovative technology and shifting from large custom systems to Software-as-a-Service (SaaS), Cloud based applications, and AGILE methodologies for example.
 Traditional procurement processes were not designed for purchasing technology that changes rapidly and can be consumed as a service, even when software, hardware, and professional services are bundled together.
 Decisions are often made with limited customer reference data and lacking pricing transparency.
 It doesn’t have to be that way.